pjsacchet/Windows-RAT/README.md

 Connected to agent at 192.168.111.128 on port 1550 Please select from the following options:

-                1) Write a file to a location on target
+                putfile - Write a file to a location on target

-                2) Get a file from a specific location on target
+                getfile - Get a file from a specific location on target

-                3) Perform a dir list for a particular directory on target
+                dirlist - Perform a dir list for a particular directory on target

-                4) Perform a delete file off target
+                deletefile - Perform a delete file off target

-                5) Take a screenshot of target (will get file and delete file off target)
+                screenshot - Take a screenshot of target (will get file and delete file off target)

-                6) Read a registry key off target
+                regread - Read a registry key off target

-                0) Exit
+                processlist -  List all running processes off target

+                exit - Task agent to shutdown gracefully and cleanup

 ```